BZoennchen/supercollider-book/intro.md

 They seem to understand that these big tech companies are not interested in improving their lives but in using them as vehicles.

 I believe technology is always destructive as well as creative.
 It disrupts existing spaces and opens up new ones.
+Art, on the other hand, can highlight the open relation of *earth* (rock and stone, flood amd famine, birth and death, tools and technology) and the *world* (the cultural and historical horizon that reveals and conceals earth).
+It can simultaneously gather them together, so to say.
+In contrast to technology artistic works have many paths, they are more open in their revealing.
+The work of art opens up paths, relations, and possibilities.
+Art can open up the meaning of technology so that we might gain an open relationship to it.
+For example, a work of art can reveal that we are not sure whether technology can be ignored or wehter it contains a seductive cosmic force that we cannot resist.

+We must continually raise the question concerning technology.
+I think it is not a question of complete resistance or complete acceptance but of studied ambivalence, calculated withdrawal, and watchful waiting.
-The artist's responsibility is to reveal and explore this process.
+Consequently, the artist's responsibility is to reveal and explore this process.
-She is the one who create aesthetic symbols -- a horizon of a possible future.
+She is the one who creates aesthetic symbols -- a horizon of a possible future.
 Neither being prejudiced nor playing the devil's advocate but engaging with technology and its masters honestly.
-The artifacts of our past are not given circumstances of nature but are invented by people.
+After all, the artifacts of our past are not given circumstances of nature but are invented by people.
+But what happened and what will happen is guided by the horizon of the possible which is en-framed by technology and opened up by works of art.
 We must disregard our automatic acceptance of how things are because it leads to a sense of helplessness about changing anything.
 There is neither time for the bitter sweet melancholia nor the illusion that small local changes suffice.
 Echoing the words of *Mark Fisher*: I am not worried about a zombie apocalypse, but I am worried that it is easier for people to imagine a zombie apocalypse than to visualize what life will be like in 10 or 20 years from now.
 I am concerned that we have already given up, that we lack the imagination and courage to engage in the way that we really should be, and we will resort to reactions and seemingly easy but unreal solutions.

 The digital is a critical factor in driving our pacification while we are looking into the abyss right in front of us.
-So let us engage with it; let us be critical; let us fight back; let us sing a new song of technological empowerment of the people all around the world; let us reimagine our *cyberculture*.
+So let us engage with it;
+let us be critical;
+let us fight back;
+let us sing a new song of technological empowerment of the people all around the world; let us reimagine our *cyberculture*.
+Art might help to release us from the grips of technology by opening up a new path, a new awareness of our existence.

 >Digital is not here to put an end to anything.
 Rather it is here to expand all things, to combine and to make more things attainable.
 For the artist, it is the edgiest work of all; the biggest, most exciting challenge in a long history of the synthesis between technology and hand and mind and heart. -- *J.D.
 Jarvis*

-## Why Writing an Online-Book?

-I am very excited!
-I want to learn more about the *algorithmic composition*.
-This book is my attempt to do so; nothing more and nothing less (for now at least).
-To understand something, one has to pass through a grueling learning process.
-One such strategy that works for me is called *the Feynman learning technique*.
-It consists of the following steps:

-1. pretend to teach a concept you want to learn about to a student in the sixth grade
-2. identify gaps in your explanation.
-Go back to the source material to understand it better
-3. organize and simplify
-4. transmit (optional)

-This book is my attempt to follow *Feynman's technique* imperfectly.
-In the end, someone else might find valuable ideas in this book.
-Currently, I focus solely on [SuperCollider](https://supercollider.github.io/) and *sound design*.

-I experiment with SuperCollider and other tools and write this book in my spare time.
-It is a hobby.
-Therefore, I will develop and update it over time.
-In its current state it is only a skeleton, and I will add new chapters and edit old ones.
-Therefore, do not expect anything professional.

-In the future, you might be interested in extending the book with your content.
+In the end, it might be the *energy of earth* that uncover a possible earth-world relationship.
-Maybe this project will become a community effort to make SuperCollider, sound design, and other tools and techniques more accessible.

-Another thing I am looking forward to is combining the book with a Jupyter-Kernel for SuperCollider such that the book becomes interactive.

-The source code of the Jupyter-Book can be found inside one of [GitHub](https://github.com/BZoennchen/supercollider-book) repositories.
-The book is currently published using [GitHub-Pages](https://bzoennchen.github.io/supercollider-book/intro.html).

-## Silent Contributors

-I want to emphasize that this book is a mixture of my discoveries filtered and altered by my mind.
-The creators of my discoveries and the content of the materials I studied are silent contributors.
-Without the already existing material, I would not be able to learn either SuperCollider or sound design.

-A special thank goes to [Eli Fieldsteel](https://www.elifieldsteel.com/), who provides multiple excellent courses for [SuperCollider](https://supercollider.github.io/) openly and for free via his [YouTube-Channel](https://www.youtube.com/user/elifieldsteel).

-In the following, I list all the material I looked into:

-1. [SuperCollider Online-Course](https://www.youtube.com/user/elifieldsteel) by Eli Fieldsteel {cite}`fieldsteel:2021`
-2. [Musical Sound Design in SuperCollider](https://www.youtube.com/channel/UCypLRZiSlIQjsT_7J4Vz35Q) by Alik Rustamoff {cite}`rustamoff:2021`
-3. [A Gentle Introduction into SuperCollider](https://scholarcommons.scu.edu/faculty_books/91/) by Bruno Ruviaro {cite}`ruviaro:2014`
-4. [SuperCollider Tutorial](https://composerprogrammer.com/teaching/supercollider/sctutorial/tutorial.html) by Nick Collins {cite}`collins:2004`
-5. [The SuperCollider Book](https://mitpress.mit.edu/books/supercollider-book) by many {cite}`wilson:2011`
-6. [Synth-Secrets Series](https://www.soundonsound.com/series/synth-secrets) by Gordon Reid {cite}`reid:2021`
-7. [Computer Music in SuperCollider 3](https://www.e-booksdirectory.com/details.php?ebook=10110) by David Michael Cottle {cite}`cottle:2006`
-8. [Introduction to SuperCollider](https://www.logos-verlag.de/cgi-bin/engbuchmid?isbn=4017&lng=eng&id=) by Andrea Valle {cite}`valle:2016`
-9. [Fundamentals of Music Processing](https://link.springer.com/book/10.1007/978-3-319-21945-5) by Meinard Müller {cite}`mueller:2015`
-10. [Musimathics](http://www.musimathics.com/) volume 1 & 2 by Gareth Loy {cite}`loy:2006`, {cite}`loy:2007`
+This might be Heidegger's god, we are waiting and preparing for.

+>Philosophy will not be able to bring about a direct change of the present state of the world.
+This is true not only of philosophy but of all merely human meditations and endeavors.
+Only a god can still save us.
+I think the only possibility of salvation left to us is to prepare readiness, through thinking and poetry, for the appearance of the god or for the absence of the god during the decline; so that we do not, simply put, die meaningless deaths, but that when we decline, we decline in the face of the absent god. -- Heidegger, Spiegel inverview in 1966